Skip to content

 Run it with sensible defaults

 Using offer a monthly payment of 1,250, offer a arrangement fee of 2,000, offer b monthly payment of 1,304, offer b arrangement fee of 0, the calculation works out to 704.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Offer A Monthly Payment, Offer A Arrangement Fee, Offer B Monthly Payment, Offer B Arrangement Fee, and Comparison Period — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works